karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 Setup a DNS forwarder is simple, mainly because you only need to forward queries to the Azure DNS IP: 168.63.129.16.

-Here's a example of a containerized Bind DNS Server that can be deployed on ACI or AKS:
+Here's an example of a containerized Bind DNS Server that can be deployed on ACI or AKS:

 - https://github.com/whiteducksoftware/az-dns-forwarder